thin-edge/thin-edge.io/docs/src/architecture/data-model.md

     - `type name`, a string that identifies the event uniquely in context of a device
     - `event text`, that carries a human readable event-message
       - must be UTF-8 encoded
-    - `timestamp` (conform to ISO 8601), that indicates when the event has occured
+    - `timestamp` (conform to ISO 8601), that indicates when the event has occured;
+      when not provided, thin-edge.io uses the current system time as the time of the event
     - an event can optionally contain any custom-specific extra-information
     - TODO: not yet supported: attachements
   * **behaviour of an event:**